 The stock launcher in ICS is, without a doubt, the best launcher that Google has ever produced.
 It offers some great features that previously required the use of a custom launcher, like customizable dock shortcuts and drag-and-drop folder support.
 Despite being a definite improved over its predecessors, it's still not perfect.

 With that in mind, the devs behind WidgetLocker took the ICS launcher to the lab and made it even better.
-The result is a blazing fast new launcher called Nova Launcher.
-Nova builds off of the stock 4.0 launcher while retaining the same look and feel, but brings advanced customization and improved features to all Android 4.0 handsets.

 During the LG press conference (see our live coverage), LG officially revealed to the world the Optimus Black Android smartphone, previously known as Optimus "B."

 This upcoming looker features a brand new NOVA display technology, which LG touts as "breakthrough, brightest, clearest, and most readable among mobile screens, with 700 nits of brightness (Nit: a unit of luminance equal to 1 candela per square meter)."
 The NOVA display supposedly performs very well under strong sunlight and uses up to 50% less power compared to LCD screens and AMOLED screens that are displaying a totally white image (AMOLED doesn't use energy to display blacks).